 Eleanor glanced around the room and found the likelihood to be very doubtful.
 She was past the fresh bloom of youth and closer to the shelf, whereas a number of young ladies, dressed in the white or pastel gowns, were radiant by comparison.
 Those were the ones the eligible gentlemen were paying attention too, not her.

 The newest lady caught his attention once again.
-His eyes kept returning to her since their earlier encounter, and she had rarely left the side of Lord and Lady Stanhope.
+Clayton’s eyes kept returning to her since their earlier encounter, and she had rarely left the side of Lord and Lady Stanhope.
 Was she a relation or was Lady Stanhope simply sponsoring her?
 Not that Clay could guess her age, but the woman was a few years past what should have been her first season so where had she come from?

 Why had he been so rude to her?
 He was the one who had stepped into her path.
 He should have seen her.
 The top of the young woman’s head barely came to his chin and no doubt she was lucky not to have been trampled before their encounter.
-The ballroom was a crush and there would certainly be a number of bruised toes before the night ended.
-As it was, Clay decided to remain on the balcony, away from the throng of people below.
+The ballroom was a crush and there would certainly be a number of bruised toes before the night ended and the very reason Clay had decided to remain on the balcony, away from the throng of people below.

-Who was she and should he apologize?
-Of course he should, but Clay knew nothing about the woman, except that his eyes were drawn to her every five minutes.
+Of course he should beg her forgiveness, but Clay knew nothing about the woman, except that his eyes were drawn to her every few moments.
 Perhaps it was the simple contact of their bodies.
-He hadn’t held a woman in months and her soft breasts pressed against his chest was an almost foreign feeling.
-His body had heated immediately and it took all his energy to keep his hands at her elbows when he wanted to slide them up her arms and draw her close.
+He hadn’t held a woman in months and her soft breasts pressed against his chest was an almost foreign sensation.
+His body had heated almost immediately and it took all his energy to keep his hands at her elbows when he wanted to slide them up her arms and draw her close.

 What had gotten into him?
 He had never reacted so quickly to a woman before and he didn’t even know the lady, yet her warm breath and sweet scent reminded him of springtime.
 It had lingered about them and stirred something within.
 Almost a longing, and completely unexplainable.
 Clay couldn’t even think of a flower the perfume reminded him of, just that it brought forth fond memories from long ago.

 Clay’s eyes narrowed on the young woman.
-In fact, much of her reminded him of Adele, his father’s second wife.
-Though he was only a boy of ten when the woman left, only to be killed, he recalled her as if they had spoken yesterday.
+In fact, much of young woman reminded Clay of Adele, his father’s second wife.
+Though he was only a boy of ten when the woman left, only to be killed, Clay recalled her as if they had spoken yesterday.

-In the far corner was a young woman, blond hair piled upon her head, ringlets falling to her shoulders.
+Clay forced his eyes away and studied each lady in the room.
+There had to be someone here he could consider for his wife.
+The quicker he was done with his business the sooner he could get back to running the family estates and managing their business ventures and investments.
+It was simply a matter of priorities and responsibility and as soon as the goal of finding a wife was accomplished he could focus on the duties that came with his title.In the far corner was a young woman, blond hair piled upon her head, ringlets falling to her shoulders.
 Her eyes remained downcast, a slight smile on her lips.
 A blush stained her cheeks when Lord Averton said something to her.
 Clay racked his brain for a name.
 Oh yes, Lady Anne Houghton.
 This was her second season.
 She was a young woman who rarely left the side of one of her parents.
 Yes, she was the one.
 That was the woman he would marry.